bacardibryant/HIBC-Barcode-Parser/README.md

 ﻿# HIBC-Barcode-Parser
 Parses Code 128 Barcode values using the HIBC Modulo 43 standard.
-The barcode parser verifies the "data" contained in barcode text by validating a value calculated from the message contents against a "check digit" embedded in the message.
+The barcode parser verifies the "data" contained in the barcode text by validating the value calculated from the message contents, against a "check digit" embedded within the message.

-## The HIBCC®
+### Use Cases
-As defined on their website http://hibcc.org, the Health Industry Business Communications Council, is an industry supported and internationally accredited nonprofit standards development organization with a global reach.
-The HIBCC develop standards that meet the unique requirements of the world's healthcare providers.
+The most common use cases are patient armband and healthcare product scanning.
+The check-digit verification ensures that the message contained is complete.
+Theoretically, this is in much the same way that we use the checksum validation in computer data files.

-## HIBC Bar Code/UDI Structures
+### This Project is NOT affiliated with The HIBCC®
-HIBC Auto-ID/bar code structures provide the first step toward creating the Unique Device Identifier (UDI) and Universal Product Numbers (UPN) that are now required for healthcare trading partners to do business.
+For information on the Health Industry Business Communications Council, please visit their website http://www.hibcc.org.